pravi-goyal/Sofat-Hospital/README.md

 # Sofat-Hospital
 Sofat Hospital automatically meal system software for the patients.
+That helps to streamline their operations of kitchen.
 For more details visit here: https://sofatinfertility.com/